 Field identification and mineral mapping for hectorite exploration can be done using the oreXpress high resolution/high sensitivity NIR field spectrometer.
 The oreXpress covers the UV/VIS/NIR spectral range from 350-2500nm.
 It is portable and lightweight with an all solid state photodiode array design with no movable optical parts for reliable rugged field use.

 Take spectral measurements in the field with a contact probe for fast and accurate mineral mapping.
 Two lithium-ion batteries provide portable scanning power for the unit and the contact probe with its built-in light source.
 There are two contact probe options: our standard 10 mm mineral contact probe and the 3mm Miniprobe for focusing on smaller sample features.

-Optional EZ-ID mineral identification software matches to known samples from two libraries of 1500 spectra and more than 600 minerals.
-Geologists can use EZ-ID’s match regions and score tables to unmix minerals within samples for better idenbtification of dominant minerals.
+Optional EZ-ID mineral identification software matches to known samples from three libraries of more than 1100 minerals.
+Geologists can use EZ-ID’s match regions and score tables to unmix minerals within samples for better identification of dominant minerals.

 Hectorite is a clay closely related to montmorillonite.

-EZ-ID mineral identification software matches your samples against two libraries of more than 600 mineral spectra.
+EZ-ID mineral identification software matches your samples against three libraries of more than 1100 minerals.
 Here you see a library sample of hectorite.